-Best Attractions in Bali – Place to Visit
+Best attractions in Bali – Place to visit

 Bali is called the island of Gods and it’s easy to understand way.
-In every corner you will find a temple and offers to many Gods.
-The Hinduism is not only a religion there, but also the way of living and how the Balinese society is organized.
+In every corner, you will find a temple and offers to many Gods.
+Hinduism is not only religion there, but also the way of living and how the Balinese society is organized.
 The Balinese architecture in the temples is stunning, with delicate wooden carving, huge sculptures and flowers ornaments.
 No doubt the top attractions in Bali are the temples, and here is a list of the ones you must visit.

 > Uluwatu Temple and the Kecak Dance

 You can’t leave Bali without going to Uluwatu, go watch the sunset and the Kecak dance performance.
 The fire dance happens daily from 6:30 PM and has the sunset as the background.
 The entrance fee to Uluwatu is 30,000IDR and the Kecak Dance ticket 100,000IDR.
 Arrive before 6 PM and get the best seats, also be aware of the monkeys around the temple, they love to steal phones, cameras, sunglasses, a bottle of water and anything that is shiny.